 From little coastal fishing ports to high mountain settlements, the Peloponnese has it all.
 Once you’ve arrived, you can take your pick between strolling through narrow cobbled alleyways, taking a seat in a traditional Greek taverna or soaking up the history of hilltop fortifications.
-Here are our picks for the prettiest towns to visit on this Greek peninsula.
+Here are our picks of the prettiest towns in the Peloponnese.

 Gythio, the modern capital of the Mani, is a pleasant port town with a 19th-century, Neoclassical harbourfront.
 After the wilds of the Mani this feels like the epitome of civilisation.
 Compared with some towns, it has a pleasingly low-key air, and its charms are simple.